 This is the next in a series of Trends & Perspectives blog posts.
 The Track Chairs will reflect on each of this years’ presentation tracks, analyze and discuss some of the trends that you can expect to hear about at OLC Accelerate this year, and also get the perspectives of the Best-in-Track winners.

 I was delighted to be a track co-chair for the Tools and Technologies track for OLC Accelerate 2019, especially as we approach OLC Accelerate’s 25 year anniversary celebration.
 Confession time: as an instructional designer at Johns Hopkins (yes, it’s Johns with an ‘s’), I was really looking forward to taking a peek at the amazing accomplishments with tools and technologies at institutions all over the world.
-As I reviewed proposals, I heard a very clear drumbeat that bridged many proposals, and which can be clearly seen in the word cloud that was later produced (see below): student engagement and its relationship to student learning.
+As I reviewed proposals, I heard a very clear drumbeat that bridged many proposals, and which can be clearly seen in the word cloud that was later produced (see above): student engagement and its relationship to student learning.

 We know that increased student engagement improves students’ learning experiences; however, it’s not always clear how to select and integrate the best tools and technologies to accomplish this.
 OLC Accelerate 2019 will be packed with sessions covering the latest tools and technologies accompanied by expert strategies for increasing student engagement and learning.
 Included in these sessions is Dr. Jeremy Kemp’s Best-in-Track award-winning must-attend session Design Jam for the Five Senses.
 In reviewing one of OLC Accelerate’s first gamified sessions, I was stunned by his description of practices and study outcomes that are unique, intriguing and even, dare I say, bizarre?
 This session hopes to combine the concepts of universal design for learning, design thinking and a joy for pre-school experiential exploration.
 Let’s take a look at what he has to say about all this.